Here are the web links I’ve found for 12 September 2009 through 19 September 2009, posted not-quite-automatically.

 - Plugging In $40 Computers | NYTimes.com: Marvell Technology Group has created a “plug computer”.
 A tiny plastic box you plug into an electric outlet.
 No display, but Gigabit Ethernet and a USB.
 Inside is a 1.2GHz processor running Linux, 512MB RAM and 512MB Flash memory.
 US$99 today, probably under US$40 in two years.

 - Misguided middle-class moaners | BusinessDay: Ross Gittins explodes a few myths about Australia, class, taxation and social welfare.

 I’ve been looking at this photograph for hours, scattered over the last few days.

 It was apparently taken from the space shuttle Columbia.
+No it wasn’t, scroll down for the comments.
 I shouldn’t need to point out that the big lumpy thing in the foreground is called Africa, and further back there’s the thing they call Europe.

 It fascinates me because it — literally! — puts things in perspective.
 Some of the world’s greatest cities are invisible, at least in daylight.
 The Low Countries are just starting to blaze in artificial light.
 But the brightest lights are the flares of oil wells in the deserts of Algeria and Libya, and off the coast of Nigeria.

 Hey, aren’t the people there starving?
 That can’t be right, if they’ve got all that oil, surely?